gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

-When the Association is in DTLS chunk PROTECTED state and the SCTP assocation is in ESTABLISHED or any of the states that can be reached after ESTABLISHED state, in-band key management are RECOMMENDED to use SCTP user messages for message transmission that will be protected by the DTLS 1.3 protected and encapsulated in DTLS chunks.
+When the Association is in DTLS chunk PROTECTED state and the SCTP assocation is in ESTABLISHED or any of the states that can be reached after ESTABLISHED state, in-band key management are RECOMMENDED to use SCTP Data chunk with dedicated PPID, those chunks will be sent and received unencrypted.

 ## Consideration on T-valid {#t-valid-considerations}